day8/re-frame/README.md

 ### State Transition

-Above, I commented that collectively handler represent the control layer of the application.
+Above, I commented that collectively, handlers represent the control layer of the application.

 A big part of what they do is to manage state transitions.
 The application is in state X, and event Y arrives, so the handler for Y was to move the app to state Z.